 The theatre remained under the management of Paramount and its successor corporation, ABC, until it was sold on March 30, 1973, to Hallmark Releasing Corporation.
 After a succession of operators, it closed in 1978.
 The City of Middletown took ownership of the theatre for back taxes in February 1979 and sold it in January 1981 to the Arts Council of Orange County, who restored the theatre and opened it as a performing arts center in September 1985.
 The stage was enlarged by adding an apron on the front and a pavilion was added to provide dressing rooms and wing space.
 The New York Theatre Organ Society installed the Wurlitzer from the Clairidge Theatre in Montclair, New Jersey.
 The console of the Middletown’s original Wurlitzer is now part of the organ in the Orpheum in Phoenix, Arizona.

 The Orange County Arts Council was unable to continue to operate the theatre, so led by Mayor Joseph DeStefano, the City of Middletown again acquired the theatre through the action of the Industrial Development Agency.
 From 1996 thru 2010, the Middletown Paramount was under the management of the City’s Cultural and Civic Affairs Department.

-On November 1, 2010, Nelson Page and his New Jersey based Majestic-Star Entertainment Corporation became the managing operators of the Paramount.
-Additional renovations and improvements to the facility were begun – including bringing back 35mm motion picture projection equipment – in order to bring to the community a modern facility that is both comfortable and pleasurable to attend.
-Encompassing everything from concerts to wide variety of classic film offerings, community celebrations and headline acts, making the Paramount THE destination for entertainment in Orange County for the 21st century.
+On November 1, 2010, Nelson Page and his New Jersey-based Majestic-Star Entertainment Corporation became the managing operators of the Paramount.
+Additional renovations and improvements to the facility were begun – including bringing back 35mm motion picture projection equipment – to bring to the community a modern facility that is both comfortable and pleasurable to attend.
+Encompassing everything from concerts to a wide variety of classic film offerings, community celebrations and headline acts, making the Paramount THE destination for entertainment in Orange County for the 21st century.